stex/stex.codes/_posts/2020-09-02-evernote-attachment-workflow.markdown

 end repeat
 ```

 That got rid of the permission error, but reveiled something else.
 I was absolutely convinced that the list of attachments Evernote gave me inside Applescript would follow the
 order of attachments inside the note.
-But no, it follows the random filenames Evernote gave them leaving me with
+But no, it follows the random filenames Evernote assigned them leaving me with
 no guaranteed order at all.

 As far as I could see, there was no way to get the actual attachment order from Evernote, so how to proceed?